-- Responsible Business Alliance Member and RBA Code of Conduct: We are a full member of the Responsible Business Alliance (the RBA), an international industry organization committed to supporting workers' rights, and have adopted the RBA Code of Conduct covering labor, the environment, health and safety, ethics and management systems (the RBA Code). - Responsible Minerals Initiative Full Member: As a full member of the Responsible Minerals Initiative, we are required to take heightened measures beyond the requirements under U.S. and European Union regulations to ensure responsible sourcing within our supply chains. - Human Rights Policy and UN Global Compact: Our Human Rights Policy, which applies to all of our employees and suppliers, codifies our commitment to social justice, environmental stewardship, anti-corruption, and the prevention of human trafficking, child labor and related human rights violations.
-Additionally, we are a signatory to the United Nations Global Compact, which requires signatories to commit to 10 principles covering human rights, the environment, anti-corruption and related matters. - Social Impact through Giving and Volunteering Programs: We encourage social responsibility and charitable giving through our social impact initiatives, which include a paid employee volunteer program and our "Giving Now" program.
+- Responsible Business Alliance Member and RBA Code of Conduct: We are a full member of the Responsible Business Alliance (the RBA), an international industry organization committed to supporting workers' rights, and have adopted the RBA Code of Conduct (the RBA Code) covering labor, the environment, health and safety, ethics and management systems. - Responsible Minerals Initiative Full Member: As a full member of the Responsible Minerals Initiative, we are required to take heightened measures beyond the requirements under U.S. and European Union regulations to help ensure responsible sourcing within our supply chains. - Human Rights Policy and UN Global Compact: Our Human Rights Policy, which applies to all of our employees and suppliers, codifies our commitment to social justice, environmental stewardship, anti-corruption, and the prevention of human trafficking, child labor and related human rights violations.
+Additionally, we are a signatory to the United Nations Global Compact, which requires signatories to commit to 10 principles covering human rights, the environment, anti-corruption and related matters.

+- Social Impact through Giving and Volunteering Programs: We encourage social responsibility and charitable giving through our social impact initiatives, which include a paid employee volunteer program and our "Giving Now" program.
 Giving Now provides our employees with an opportunity to support charitable organizations and educational institutions through company-matched donations.
-Additionally, we support other charitable initiatives (such as disaster relief efforts) through grants. - Global Recognition: Examples of recent social and sustainability-related accomplishments and recognition include: - The North America Dow Jones Sustainability Index (one of six semiconductor companies); - Barron's 100 Most Sustainable Companies in the U.S. for the sixth consecutive year; - EcoVadis "Platinum" score for corporate social responsibility management quality (Top 1% electronics manufacturers); - ISS-Oekom "Prime" designation for ESG performance; - World Finance Magazine Most Sustainable Company in the Semiconductor Industry in 2022; - Investor's Business Daily 100 Best ESG Companies (identifying companies with a favorable mix of profitability and ethical and social responsibility); and - Six of our manufacturing facilities received a perfect score on their remote initial audits, resulting in recognition by the RBA. - Environmental Sustainability: In 2022, we became one of the founding members of the Semiconductor Climate Consortium (the SCC), the first global collaborative of companies across the semiconductor value chain, aimed at accelerating the semiconductor ecosystem's reduction of greenhouse gas emissions.
-All SCC members are committed to: - collaborating through common approaches, technology innovations, and communications channels; - publicly reporting progress on Scope 1, 2 and 3 emissions annually; and - setting near- and long-term decarbonization targets with the goal of achieving net zero emissions by 2050 (or sooner).
+Additionally, we support other charitable initiatives (such as disaster relief efforts and strategic support for Science, Technology, Engineering and Math education) through grants. - Global Recognition: Examples of recent social and sustainability-related accomplishments and recognition include: - The North America Dow Jones Sustainability Index (one of seven semiconductor companies); S&P Global Sustainability Yearbook Member; - Barron's 100 Most Sustainable Companies in the U.S. for the sixth consecutive year; - EcoVadis "Platinum" score for corporate social responsibility management quality (Top 1% electronics manufacturers); - ISS-Oekom "Prime" designation for ESG performance; - World Finance Magazine Most Sustainable Company in the Semiconductor Industry in 2023, for the fourth consecutive year; - Investor's Business Daily 100 Best ESG Companies (identifying companies with a favorable mix of profitability and ethical and social responsibility); and - Just Capital's JUST 100 list (identifies just companies that perform highly on priorities of the American public). - Environmental Sustainability: In 2022, we became one of the founding members of the Semiconductor Climate Consortium (the SCC), the first global collaborative of companies across the semiconductor value chain, aimed at accelerating the semiconductor ecosystem's reduction of greenhouse gas emissions.
+All SCC members are committed to: - collaborating through common approaches, technology innovations, and communications channels; - publicly reporting progress on Scope 1, 2 and 3 greenhouse gas emissions annually; and - setting near- and long-term decarbonization targets with the goal of achieving net zero emissions by 2050 (or sooner).

-In 2021, we committed to becoming net zero by 2040.
+In 2021, we established the goal of becoming net zero by 2040.
 This is an ambitious goal that would put onsemi ahead of the timeline established by the Paris Agreement in reducing greenhouse gas emissions and limiting climate change around the globe.
-The plan for this goal will be accomplished by prioritizing the deep decarbonization of our operations through approaches such as swaps of selected high "global warming potential" process gases prior to purchasing certified carbon removal and offsets, as well as adopting energy conservation and efficiency measures prior to making investments in renewable energy.
+The plan for this goal is expected to be accomplished by prioritizing the deep decarbonization of our operations through approaches such as swaps of selected high "global warming potential" process gases prior to purchasing certified carbon removal and offsets, as well as adopting energy conservation and efficiency measures prior to making investments in renewable energy.
 Through these activities, we are working to ensure a pathway to net zero that also enables operational resilience, cost efficiency, and, therefore, value creation.